 SEO and content are saturated.
 AI will help optimize content, but ultimately, humans will give you the competitive advantage of information gain required to compete in a saturated market.
 Ideally, you need both AI and humans working together to have the best chance of winning in a digital market.

-How can AI writing tools be used effectively?
+How can AI writing tools be used effectively in marketing campaigns?

 AI copywriting tools are useful for SEO content optimization.

 Machine learning tools can parse through large amounts of data and tell you the top entities and words needed to have a chance at ranking.
 In my opinion, this is where the greatest opportunity is for B2B content marketers.

 After you have finished writing an article, you can see what phrases you left out that are valuable for the reader.
 For example, perhaps you wrote an article on media relations, but left out a core concept such as body language, which the AI tool tells you is a concept that your competitors have used who rank for articles the topic.
 This is critical data and input that would normally take you hours or days to do with manual research and labor.